Cryogenic microwave loss in epitaxial Al/GaAs/Al trilayers for superconducting circuits: Introduction

 Because the epitaxial growth of GaAs and Al/GaAs heterostructures is well-established,~\cite{Cho1978,Petroff1981,Ludeke1981,Pilkington1999} GaAs is a natural candidate for epitaxial growth for superconducting quantum devices.

 In this work, we measure the power-independent loss and TLS loss of epi-Al/GaAs/Al trilayers on $\mathrm{Al_2O_3}$ made using a wafer bonding technique.~\cite{McFadden2020} To determine this loss, we perform cryogenic microwave measurements of lumped element superconducting microwave resonators with parallel plate capacitors formed from these trilayers.
-We demonstrate that these epitaxial films perform similarly to bulk GaAs~\cite{Scigliuzzo2020} and exhibit loss dominated by power-independent loss which we attribute to the intrinsic piezoelectricity of GaAs.
+We demonstrate that these epitaxial films perform similarly to bulk GaAs~\cite{Scigliuzzo2020} in both high- and low-power regimes, and exhibit loss dominated by power-independent loss which we attribute to the intrinsic piezoelectricity of GaAs.